Principles and Best Practices of Mergers and Acquisitions

 What are the synergies for cost savings, and also in enabling profitable growth?

-These questions were rarely asked before, or if so, not in a timely manner.
-In fact, during the Tompkins Supply Chain Leadership Forum in 2009, when Jim Tompkins and I chaired a session on M&A, many industry executives stated that they were still not being brought in early enough on the planning and evaluations of potential combinations.
+These questions are rarely asked before a business combination.
+If the questions are asked, it is usually not in a timely manner.
+In fact, during a recent annual Supply Chain Leadership Forum, hosted by Tompkins Supply Chain Consortium, many industry executives stated that they were still not being brought in early enough on the planning and evaluation of potential combinations.

-This paper presents many of the principles and best practices that should be adopted with regard to integrating supply chains, whether prior to, during, or following the closing of a merger, acquisition, or other business combination.
-It is based on: the substantial collective experience of Tompkins Associates in serving client companies involved in M&A; on industry experiences shared and learned through the Supply Chain Consortium; and on my personal experience as a recent Board Director of a FORTUNE 500 corporation that underwent a substantial business combination in 2006-07, with major supply chain integration.
+This paper presents the key principles and best practices that should be adopted with regard to integrating supply chains, whether prior to, during, or following the closing of a merger, acquisition, or other business combination.
+It is based on: the substantial collective experience of Tompkins International in serving client companies involved in M&A; knowledge gained from serving private equity firms considering or acquiring other businesses; and information from industry executives shared and learned through the Supply Chain Consortium.

 First, Business Strategies